ishiikurisu/BxChallenge/docs/notes.md

 and display them on the main page.

 - [x] Create `Trade` model on database
-- [ ] Create methods to store and retrieve trades
+- [x] Create methods to store and retrieve trades
-- [ ] Display trades on front-end
+- [x] Display trades on front-end

+Please note the implementation details:

+- The `Trade` model is responsible for storing the data related to each trade.
+  Each trade contains 2 strings, one for each party, listing pokémon separated by comma.
+- Currently the main page is capable of displaying the 5 most recent trades only to keep the document lightweight.